-Configure and validate network connections for Windows Defender Antivirus
+Configure and validate Windows Defender Antivirus network connections

 To ensure Windows Defender Antivirus cloud-delivered protection works properly, you need to configure your network to allow connections between your endpoints and certain Microsoft servers.

 This topic lists the connections that must be allowed, such as by using firewall rules, and provides instructions for validating your connection.
 This will help ensure you receive the best protection from our cloud-delivered protection services.

 See the Enterprise Mobility and Security blog post Important changes to Microsoft Active Protection Services endpoint for some details about network connectivity.

 You can also visit the Windows Defender ATP demo website at demo.wd.microsoft.com to confirm the following features are working:

 - Fast learning (including block at first sight)

 - Potentially unwanted application blocking